BlythMeister/blyth.me.uk/_posts/2022-10-04-fitbit-overview-1-12-1.md

 This release only makes changes to the Versa 3 & Sense watch faces.

-In thia release the only changes are some minor bug fixes to the settings page in the app and handling of "keep alive" messages.
+In this release the only changes are some minor bug fixes to the settings page in the app and handling of "keep alive" messages.